nidrissi/web/content/home/about.md

 I am mainly interested in operads and their applications to algebraic topology, more specifically the study of configuration spaces and their links to graph complexes.

 Starting in September, I will be *maître de conférences* at [Paris Diderot University (Paris 7)](https://www.univ-paris-diderot.fr), affiliated to the team-project [Algebraic Topology & Geometry](https://www.imj-prg.fr/tga/) of the [Institut de Mathématiques de Jussieu--Paris Rive Gauche](https://www.imj-prg.fr).

+**Note**: as I do not know when my `@ethz.ch` address will be deactivated, please contact me using the email address written here to avoid later problems.

 I am currently a postdoc at [ETH Zürich](https://www.ethz.ch/) in the group of [Thomas Willwacher](https://people.math.ethz.ch/~wilthoma/).
 I completed [my PhD]({{< ref "/research/thesis.md" >}}) under the direction of [Benoit Fresse](https://math.univ-lille1.fr/~fresse) at the [University of Lille](https://www.univ-lille.fr) in November 2017.